ChrisRisner/BlazorBarCodeScanner/README.md

 * [Code Pen example of using streaming camera with JS](https://codepen.io/rebelchris/pen/jOyJOzr)

 This started out as leveraging QuakkaJS to do barcode scanning but results were so hit and miss (almost all miss) that it was not a viable option.

+# Redeployment

+There is a GitHub action workflow that will facilitate deploying to Azure.
+In order to recreate this process:

+* Deploy a new web app (Linux based) in Azure
+* From the Overview page, download the Provisioning Profile
+* Go to Settings for project
+* Go to Secrets and variables and add / update:
+  * Name: AZURE_WEBAPP_PUBLISH_PROFILE
+  * Value: Contents of provisioning profile
+* Rerun the workflow